BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

             <li>Password: monosteel</li>
             <li>Password: monofairy</li>
         </ul><br>
-    <p>Prevent Pokémon from being healed after their HP drops to 0:</p>
+    <p>Prevent Pokemon from being healed after their HP drops to 0:</p>
         <ul><li>Password: nuzlocke</li></ul><br>
     <p>Randomly reshuffles species and moves as rolled at game start:</p>
         <ul><li>Password: randomizer</li></ul><br>
-    <p>Pokémon do not need to know HM (TMX) moves in order to use them in the field:</p>
+    <p>Pokemon do not need to know HM (TMX) moves in order to use them in the field:</p>
         <ul><li>Password: easyhms</li></ul><br>
     <p>Prohibits the player's use of items in trainer battles:</p>
         <ul><li>Password: noitems</li></ul><br>
-    <p>Sets all opposing trainer Pokémon to have 252 EVs and 31 IVs in all stats:</p>
+    <p>Sets all opposing trainer Pokemon to have 252 EVs and 31 IVs in all stats:</p>
         <ul><li>Password: fullevs</li></ul><br>
-    <p>Sets all opposing trainer Pokémon to have 0 EVs and IVs in all stats:</p>
+    <p>Sets all opposing trainer Pokemon to have 0 EVs and IVs in all stats:</p>
         <ul><li>Password: litemode</li></ul><br>
     <p>Makes all Field	Notes visible immediately</p>
         <ul><li>Password: allfieldapp</li></ul><br>